Learn to fuel the gymnast for optimal performance and longevity in the sport.

 DHA plays the major role in decreasing brain inflammation, and it must be supplemented as it is not made in the body.

 Magnesium is an essential mineral in the body that is involved in hundreds of chemical reactions in the body.
-Magnesium helps w/ blood glucose regulation, lowers lactate production during exercise, helps with Vitamin D absorption in those with deficiency, and is often low in conditionals like type 2 diabetes, metabolism syndrome, etc. Magnesium is also supplemented at times in individuals experiencing migraines.
+Magnesium helps w/ blood glucose regulation, lowers lactate production during exercise, helps with Vitamin D absorption in those with deficiency, and is often low in conditions like type 2 diabetes, metabolism syndrome, etc. Magnesium is also supplemented at times in individuals experiencing migraines.

 Riboflavin also plays an important role in oxidative metabolism.
 Studies have shown a synergy between both riboflavin and magnesium for reducing headaches, which is a common post-concussion symptom.